hdr-bgnn/BGNN_Snakemake/README.md

    - Metadata/ : store the output from generate_metadata.py code developed by Drexel team.
 One file ".json" per image
    - Cropped/ : store the ouput from Crop image.
    - Segmented/ : store the ouput from Segment trait using code developed by M. Maruf (Virginia Tech)
-   - Morphology/ : in development, current version (1) has been develop by Thibault Tabarin (Battelle)
+   - Morphology/ : in development, current version (1) has been develop by Thibault Tabarin (Battelle), for information about the trait and morphology check [minnowsTraits repo](here https://github.com/hdr-bgnn/minnowTraits)
+         + Presence : presence/absence table
+         + Measure : specific measurement the fish (e.i. head depth, head width, snout to eye distance....)
+         + Landmark : table with specific landmark positions used to determinate the measurement
+         + Vis_Landmark : image of segmented fish with landmark

 # 2- Setup and Requirements

-   - To start with OSC system check instructions in Setup_Snakemake_OSC.txt.
+   - To start with OSC system check instructions in Setup_Snakemake_OSC.txt. (not up to date, for question post issues)
    - Todo opy paste the contain of Setup_Snakemake_OSC.txt here and format it nicely...
 Probably a lot of typo to fix

 # 3- Download models